 3. If you selected more than one incident, in the Confirm Update dialog, click OK.

-- 4. Verify that the Status is still correct and make changes as required.
-To change the status, select one or more incidents, click Change Status, and select a new status. - For example, if you assigned an incident to yourself by mistake, you can unassign the incident and then change the Status from Assigned back to New.
+4. Verify that the Status is still correct and make changes as required.
+To change the status, select one or more incidents, click Change Status, and select a new status.